rsksmart/devportal-1.0/_rsk/node/configure/reference.md

 * `leveldb` (default)
 * `rocksdb` (experimental)

-It is good idea to reset the database everytime you want to switch between different db storage, for instance from `leveldb` to `rocksdb` or viceversa, so that way the data is stored in the format of the selected DB.
+If you wish to switch between the different storage options, for example from `leveldb` to `rocksdb` or vice versa, you must **restart** the node with the import option each time you do so.

 **Warning:** be aware that this is a experimental version and it is still in test.